 In fact, the egg starts to develop as soon as it's laid - provided, of course, that a cockerel (rooster) has been around to fertilise it.
 If there's no daddy, there's no baby.

-In a fertile egg which isn't incubated, the cluster of cells remains and if you open it at this point and look at the yolk, you'll see a pale circle with another, smaller circle in the middle.
+In a fertile egg which isn't incubated, the cluster of cells remains.
+If you open it at this point and look at the yolk, you'll see a pale circle with another, smaller circle in the middle.

-This is the blastoderm and it's often referred to as the "bullseye".
+This is the blastoderm, often referred to as the "bullseye".
 It looks a bit like a doughnut.
-It's a sign that the egg is fertile and it's from here the chick will develop.
+It's a sign that the egg is fertile, and it's from here the chick will develop.

-In an infertile egg it's called the blastodisc and doesn't have the same 'bullseye' or doughnut pattern - you'll just see a pale circle if you look very hard.
+In an infertile egg it's called the blastodisc and doesn't have the same 'bullseye' or doughnut pattern: you'll just see a faint, pale circle.

 At this stage it's really not a chick, just a collection of cells.
-Although things are happening, they're not visible to the naked eye.
+Although cells are dividing, the development is not visible to the naked eye.

 become the head, spine, blood vessels, nervous system and digestive